intel/dffml/CONTRIBUTING.md

 score will be calculated for each proposal by tallying up all the points in the averaged subjective rubrics and the objective rubric.
 The proposals will then be ranked from highest to lowest.
-Final scoring will happen two days before slot requests are due to give students the most time possible to get more contributions in, get better at debugging, show self direction, and engage with the community.
+Final scoring will happen two days before slot requests are due to give contributors the most time possible to get more contributions in, get better at debugging, show self direction, and engage with the community.

 #### Goals in Proposal

-The project proposed should have a clear value to the project's community.
+The project proposed MUST have a clear value to the project's community.
 A high score here means if the project is selected (and subsequently completed), users would clearly benefit from it.

 #### Completeness of Proposal

-The proposal should contain enough details for it to be clear that the student knows how to complete the goals they've outlined.
+The proposal MUST contain enough details for it to be clear that the contributor knows how to complete the goals they've outlined.
 More detail beyond proving they know the basics of what needs to be done is better.
-If a student proposed something but was short on detail, their contributions to the project should be taken into account.
+If a contributor proposed something but was short on detail, their contributions to the project MAY be taken into account.
 If their proposal lacks detail on implementation of something similar to what they've already done several times, it's not necessary that they re-explain in detail in the proposal, their contributions